dan-r/HomeAssistant-NissanConnect/README.md

 An unofficial integration for interacting with NissanConnect vehicles in Europe.
 Based on the work of [mitchellrj](https://github.com/mitchellrj/kamereon-python) and [tobiaswk](https://github.com/Tobiaswk/dartnissanconnect).
 I have no affiliation with Nissan besides owning one of their cars.

-_Please note this integration is only for vehicles using the NissanConnect app, not NissanConnect EV or any other app._
+_Please note this integration is only for vehicles using the NissanConnect Services app, not NissanConnect EV or any other app._

 If you find any bugs or would like to request a feature, please open an issue.